The Goose Girl is a German Fairy Tale collected by The Brothers Grimm.

 - Talking Animal: Falada.
 Even after getting beheaded!

-- Unusually Uninteresting Sight: If Falada being a talking animal wasn't this already, then his decapitated head talking while nailed to a public gateway seems to be this for the townsfolk and the goose boy complains, and only after the third time this happens.
+- Unusually Uninteresting Sight: If Falada being a talking animal wasn't this already, then his severed head somehow talking while nailed to a public gateway seems to be this for the townsfolk and the goose boy complains, and only after the third time this happens.